jkas-dbt/AndroidPE/README.md

   An application to efficiently and quickly manage your resources of your Android projects based on Gradle on your Android phone.
 </p>

+> [!WARNING]
+>
+> THIS PROJECT IS STILL MAINTAINED but the source code will not be shared here anymore (for the moment).
+Only the latest versions of the application will be accessible from the Telegram group.

 ### Features
 - [X] Layout Editor
     - [X] WYSIWYG editing